oss-review-toolkit/ort/README.md

 * Docker 18.09 or later (and ensure its daemon is running).
 * Enable [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/#to-enable-buildkit-builds) for Docker.

 Change into the directory with ORT's source code and run `docker build -t ort .`.
+Alternatively, use the script at `scripts/docker_build.sh` which also sets the ORT version from the Git revision.

 ### Build natively